Python for MBA Students

 • Interpreted: Python reads your code line by line and runs it — easy to write, slightly slower

-• Pre-built libraries: pandas and NumPy are written in C, compiled ahead of time — called by Python, runs very fast
+• Pre-built libraries: pandas and NumPy are written in C, compiled (converted to machine code the CPU can read directly) ahead of time — called by Python, runs very fast

 Scripts and Notebooks